 Skip to main content

-Below we present the minimum prerequisites for updating a TDP Cluster, which may vary according to the desired services or the technical and organizational needs of each environment.
+Below are the minimum prerequisites for upgrading a TDP Cluster, with potentially additional ones depending on the desired services or the technical and organizational needs of each environment.

 Disk Space

-The update requires the installation of new packages, which demand additional disk space, either in the package repository or in the directories of the Cluster machines designated for binaries, configuration files, and libraries.
-For a safe update without incidents, we recommend a minimum of 100 GB of free disk space.
+The upgrade requires the installation of new packages, which demand additional disk space, whether in the package repository or in the Cluster machine directories designated for binaries, configuration files, and libraries.
+For a safe upgrade, without issues, we recommend a minimum of 100 GB of free disk space.

 warning

-Before installing the packages of the new version, check the available disk space to avoid file corruption, operation restart, among other problems.
+Before installing the new version packages, check the available disk space, thus avoiding file corruption, operation restart, among other problems.

 Communication Network

-Before starting the component update, it is important to disable the Auto-Start function of services in Ambari.
-For this, follow these steps:
+Before starting the component upgrade, it is important to disable the Auto Start function of services in Ambari.
+To do so, follow the steps below:

-• Change the switch to Disabled in the Auto Start Settings option.
+• Switch the toggle to Disabled in the Auto Start Settings option.

 Figure 5 - Disabling _Auto Start_